latest nhpb_banner 1__compressed

 Search the Website

 The locations listed below are the primary centers that operate across Louisiana.
 However these organizations partner with many other facilities across the region, including churches, community action agencies and small non-profit food banks.
-So if you need to get assistance in your town or county call one of the following places listed below.
 If a site is not near you then referrals are often available.

-Local food pantries and free assistance programs in Louisiana near you
+Local food pantries and food banks in state of LA near you

 There are also locations that focus just on certain parishes.
 The centers can be run by churches or faith based charities, non-profits, or even human service offices.
 They will also have free food and referrals.
 Find assistance near you in the following parishes, or scroll down for more resources in the state.